-Small business customers on standing offers could make substantial savings in July 2016 by shopping around
+Small business customers on standing offers could make substantial savings in September 2016 by shopping around

-As was the case for residential customers, small business customers on standing offers in July 2016 could save substantially if they shopped around.
-Table 7.4 shows estimated bill savings for a typical small business customer switching from a major retailer's standing offer to the lowest priced offer from the same retailer or the lowest priced offer from any of 17 retailers in July 2016.
+As was the case for residential customers, small business customers on standing offers in September 2016 could save substantially if they shopped around.
+Table 7.4 shows estimated bill savings for a typical small business customer switching from a major retailer's standing offer to the lowest priced offer from the same retailer or the lowest priced offer from any of the retailers in September 2016.

-Table 7.4 Potential annual bill savings for small business customers switching from three major retailers' standing offers in July 2016 (\$2016)
+Table 7.4 Potential annual bill savings for small business customers switching from three major retailers' standing offers in September 2016 (\$2016)